 Each Italian region is unique.
 For such a small peninsula, the diversity of history, art, culture, and cuisine from region to region is remarkable.
 At first glance, Umbria and Tuscany seem to have a lot in common.
-Both are celebrated for their hilltop towns, spectacular scenery, and delicious rustic meals; but don’t be fooled: each has its own charms, atmosphere, and traditions.
-When designing an itinerary for Italy, it can be difficult to choose which of Italy’s breathtaking regions to visit.
-I personally believe that each region in Italy has much to offer and this is why the authentic journeys I design are always individually tailored with my travelers in mind.
+Both are celebrated for their medieval hilltop towns, spectacular scenery, and delicious food and wines; but each has its own charms, atmosphere, and traditions.
+I personally believe that each region in Italy has much to offer and this is why the vacations I design are always individually tailored with my travelers in mind with an emphasis on local culture.

 Both regions have spectacular scenery…

-If you’re after rolling hills and cypress trees, olive groves and sparkling lakes, medieval hill towns and spots of thick forest, either region will do the trick.
+If you’re after rolling hills and cypress trees, olive groves and sparkling lakes, medieval hill towns and spots of thick forest, either region offers that.

 …but if you’re looking for the sea or beaches, head to Tuscany